MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 # How do these Ideas Resonate with the Field?

 A lot of these ideas have been developed in the field.
-From AI deep research:

 **Loss is typically higher at low-noise timesteps.**  Several works show that denoising small amounts of noise (e.g. at `t=1`) is harder for the model.
 [Denoising Task Difficulty-Based Curriculum Learning](https://arxiv.org/abs/2401.12020) from 2024 confirms that low-noise steps are empirically more difficult and slower to converge.